-The basic properties of a loudspeaker include the label, the speaker model, the position, the aiming direction as well as the gain:
+The basic properties of a loudspeaker include the label, the speaker model, the position, the aiming direction as well as gain and delay:

 - The LABEL can be any name but it has to be unique throughout the project. - Every loudspeaker must have a speaker model assigned from the local database (section 8.1).
 The speaker model represents a loudspeaker product and contains information about the sensitivity, the directivity and the maximum SPL capabilities.
 The product name and the brand of the currently assigned speaker model are shown behind the MODEL caption.
 Hover over the icon to see more information.
-The default speaker model is OMNIDIRECTIONAL. - The Position of the loudspeaker is given in 3D coordinates by X, Y, Z values. - The Orientation of the loudspeaker describes where the loudspeaker is aimed using the Vertical and Horizontal angles.
-The Rotational angle can be set as well.
-The default orientation is in the -y direction. - The GAIN setting is part of a filter stage that is attached to the loudspeaker and that can be opened through the stage icon or the LOUDSPEAKERS > FILTER STAGE ribbon button (section 8.4 for more details).
+The default speaker model is OMNIDIRECTIONAL. - The Position of the loudspeaker is given in 3D coordinates by X, Y, Z values. - The ORIENTATION of the loudspeaker describes where the loudspeaker is aimed using the VERTICAL and HORIZONTAL angles.
+The ROTATIONAL angle can be set as well.
+The default orientation is in the -y direction. - The GAIN and DELAY settings are part of a filter stage that is attached to the loudspeaker and that can be opened through the filters icon or the LOUDSPEAKERS > FILTER STAGE ribbon button (section 8.4 for more details).
 Note that the gain cannot be greater than zero as it is defined relative to the loudspeaker's maximum output.

-Note that for all numerical fields you can use the $\widehat{\bullet}$ spinner buttons or the mouse wheel to increment or decrement the respective value.
+Note that for all numerical fields you can use the $\stackrel{\clubsuit}{=}$ spinner buttons or the mouse wheel to increment or decrement the respective value.